Quandela/Perceval/docs/source/reference/backends/naive_approx.rst

 Like the :ref:`NaiveBackend`, the :code:`NaiveApproxBackend` is a strong simulation backend that can compute a single output probability amplitude at a time, by computing the permanent of a :math:`n \times n` matrix.
-However, instead of computing exactly the permanent, the :code:`NaiveApproxBackend` uses the Gurvit estimate algorithm to approximate it with a 99% confidence interval.
+However, instead of computing exactly the permanent, the :code:`NaiveApproxBackend` uses the Gurvit estimate algorithm to approximate it with a 99% confidence interval (see :cite:t:`gurvits2002`).

 It is very efficient to compute very precise output states, but not to compute the whole distribution, and it can be used with more modes and photons than the :ref:`NaiveBackend` at the cost of losing precision on the result.